cleitonsouza01/trade/docs/api/options.md

       underlying assets

 ## Exercise(Operation):
 An exercise operation.

-Exercise operations are operations that involve more than one asset, usually a derivative like a Option and one or more underlying assets.

 An exercise will likely change the state of both the derivative and its underlying assets.